That-Dev-Girl-Sites/jhalabi.com/_posts/2021-10-27-wordpress-block-json.md

 categories:
   - development
   - wordpress
+excerpt: WordPress 5.8 introduced the ability to use a block.json file to register and configure custom blocks.
 ---

 My last blog post was about [WordPress theme customization with JSON](/blog/wordpress-customization).
 It seems only fitting that I follow that up _(nearly 6 months later... yikes!)_ with a new post about custom block registration and, you guessed it, JSON!